 The AGM battery requires different charging voltages than conventional lead acid batteries.
 The essential tool EL-50313 Midtronics® GR8 Battery Charger/Tester has this algorithm built in.
 The EL-50313 Midtronics® GR8 Battery Charger/Tester is the preferred charger for use during a PDI, calibration updates or any other repairs that requires the use of a battery charger.
 You MUST select AGM when prompted or damage to the battery will result.
-Make sure to select the proper battery type: AGM and CCA 700 during charger set up.
+Make sure to select the proper battery type: AGM and CCA during charger set up.
 Incorrectly selecting "flooded" battery may cause unnecessary battery replacements.

-Refer to the latest version of PI1098: Battery Test Cold Cranking Amperage (CCA) for Original Equipment Batteries and Testing Tips in SI for correct CCA if battery label is unavailable.
+Refer to the latest version of PI1098 and 15-06-03-002 in SI for battery type and CCA rating if the battery label is unavailable.